wrapper-offline/wrapperoffline-website/README.md

-# wrapperoffline.org
+# Wrapper Offline, online.
-Source of wrapperoffline.org.
-Will work on readme l8r.
+Will add build instructions when I feel like it.